Jerome and Jeremiah Valeska: Jeremiah Valeska

 Another feature of the Joker displayed in the Jeremiah character was that of a clown-like female accomplice akin to the Batman character Harley Quinn.
 Ecco (Francesca Root-Dodson) is Jeremiah's psychotic, utterly devoted henchwoman and the leader of the cult that worships him after Gotham becomes isolated from the rest of the world.
 In the series finale, Jeremiah shoots Ecco dead, remarking that "I suppose there are other fish in the sea", which some critics speculated would pave the way for Quinn in the series' continuity, who had previously cameoed in the third season finale, portrayed by Meggie Vilcina.

 The final iteration of Jeremiah in the series finale is the coalescence of all the Joker traits previously seen in the series with additional characteristics.
 According to Stephens, "When you look at the Joker and you cleave off certain character traits, some of those character traits we gave to Jerome.
 Some to Jeremiah.
 But, there were still some leftover character traits that we said, we haven't used these elements yet.
 Specifically to me, horror or terror".
 He is more insane than Jerome and his former self, with Stephens referring to him as a "nightmare".
-He struggles to recall which of his memories from before his chemical accident are real, with his obsession with Bruce becoming so embedded that he pretended to be comatose for 10 years, waiting for him to return to Gotham after spending a decade abroad.